Flinze/coronavirus-map/README.md

 ## Coronavirus Map

 This is a Coronavirus map built with Leaflet Gatsby Starter template.
-The application features a world map with markers indicating the Coronavirus cases by county.
+The application features a world map with markers indicating the Coronavirus cases by country.

 ## Images
 ![Application image](https://i.imgur.com/w6tcS5d.png)